sntung41406/sntung41406.github.io/_pages/about.md

 Welcome to my academic page.
 I am an Assistant Professor at the [Department of Mathematics](https://www.math.nthu.edu.tw/) at [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw/).
 My work bridges theoretical mathematics with practical applications in Decentralized finance and data science.

-Below you will find my contact information along with a brief introduction to my research.
+Below you will find my contact information.
 You can find more detailed information by using the quick-links up top.

 # Contact Information